 Attending college is expensive and taking a full load of classes can make it difficult to find a part-time job opportunity that fits with your schedule.
 Luckily, there are some flexible work options that fit with your schedule and can help bring in some extra cash.

-Here are 3 unique ways to make extra money in college:
+Here are three unique ways to make extra money in college:

 Be a Brand Ambassador

-What you need: A headshot, additional photo and resume.
+What you need: A headshot, an additional photo, and a résumé.

 Participate in Medical Studies

 Adventurous-minded folks can contact the psychology department in their school and see if they have any paid medical studies.
 Some studies are easier than others, while some may have some special prerequisites.
 However, the money can be good and the work is fairly easy.

 When I was in graduate school, I took part in a medical study on psychology where I had to have special glasses on which showed various visuals.
 They were measuring my stats to see how I reacted.
 I made $30 for 15 minutes of my time.
 Some studies take more time but also pay more.

 This is a unique opportunity for people to make quick, extra money — oftentimes in cash.
 However, there can be some drawbacks as it is a medical study, so be sure to do your research and know what you are getting yourself into beforehand.
 Ask good questions!